 If you want to get your sunroof fixed before winter comes but like Jon Snow, you know nothing about it, then keep on reading.
 There’s a way to go about this all by yourself.
 Even though you might believe that sunroofs should be as dependable as power windows, that’s usually not the case and you’ll have to undergo the act of sunroof repair to keep them working.
 It makes it more difficult to work when you turn the sliding panel on its side, actually.
 Sunroof malfunctions happen because of how complicated the mechanics to using them are.
 It doesn’t just slide back and forth; you should also tilt the panel up and down in order to accommodate venting and sliding motions at the same time.

-As Any Engineer Knows
+As Any Engineer Knows the essentials for Sunroof Repair

 As any engineer knows, the more moving parts a mechanism has, the more likely it will malfunction.
 Aside from switches and electric motors you’d see in a sliding window, sunroofs also require extra parts that typically break after much use.
 Scraping and popping noises are actually par for the course in sunroof malfunction, such that you might need to spend quite a bit on sunroof repair in order to ensure it’s fixed.
 The smarter choice is to have sunroof maintenance so that everything is well-oiled and ensured to be working before they altogether fail in a spectacular fashion.
 If you hear sounds on the sunroof, it’s usually as bad as hearing sounds from your engine.